Salesforce

 The Salesforce connector no longer works

 Problem: While attempting to use flows connected to Salesforce, the user receives an error mentioning an expired token.
-This is due to expiring of Salesforce connector post 14 days of not accessing.
+This issue occurs because the Salesforce connector automatically expires after 14 days of inactivity.

 The Edit connector environment window displays.

-The application redirects you to Salesforce for authenticate.
+The application redirects you to Salesforce for authentication.
 The Salesforce Allow Access window displays.

 The Create connector Connected window displays.